STEFAN GRUNER: Project Website for Computer Science Students at U-PretoriaABOUT MYSELF:

 as well as Transdisciplinary Studies.
 For project students, at all levels,

-I have some interesting project offers, in several subject fields, namely:Master's and Doctoral Projects:
+I have some interesting project offers, in several subject fields.

 The topics of these types of advanced projects can be defined individually